 Validity of user account

 User accounts are valid for a set period.
-Validity periods are usually extended automatically, but in some cases users are required to regularly extend them.
+Validity is automatically extended in accordance with the HR contract, the right to study or the Kamu contract.
 User accounts expire at the end of employment or studies.
-A temporary absence from work or studies also leads to the loss of the user account.

 A message about the username and password expiring is automatically sent to the @helsinki.fi inbox linked to the user account.
 If no University email address is linked to the user account, the expiration message can be sent to an external email address.